NCEAS/oss-lessons/version-control/1-code_versioning_basics.md

 ### [TRY GIT in 15min!](https://try.github.io/levels/1/challenges/1)

-Before starting using git on any computer, you will have to set your identity on your system, as every snapshot of files is associated with the user who implemented the modifications to the files.
+Before you start using git on any computer, you will have to set your identity on your system, as every snapshot of files is associated with the user who implemented the modifications to the files.

 ### 1. Setting up your identity
 **Setup your profile:**